jrinard/to-do-list/README.md

 * create input form to collect data

+* create output to display Not Started tasks

+* create output to display In Process tasks

-* create output to display tasks
+* create output to display Completed tasks

 * create individual task "show more" breakout with task details